Skip to content

 References

-1. Goh E, et al. Large language model influence on management reasoning: a randomized trial.
+1. Goh E, et al. GPT-4 assistance for improvement of physician performance on patient care tasks: a randomized controlled trial.
 Nature Medicine.
-2025.
+2025. doi:10.1038/s41591-024-03456-y

-2. Goh E, et al. Evaluating diagnostic reasoning in large language models.
+2. Goh E, et al. Large language model influence on diagnostic reasoning: a randomized clinical trial.
 JAMA Network Open.
-2024.
+2024. doi:10.1001/jamanetworkopen.2024.40969

-8. Kanjee Z, et al. Accuracy of a generative artificial intelligence model in a complex diagnostic challenge.
+7. Kanjee Z, et al. Accuracy of a generative artificial intelligence model in a complex diagnostic challenge.
 JAMA.
-2023.
+2023. doi:10.1001/jama.2023.8288